MaximeCordeil/ImAxes/README.md

 ImAxes comes as a Unity project.
 You only need to download the latest [Unity 5.6](https://unity3d.com/get-unity/download/archive)

 ## Hardware and compatibility
 ImAxes works on Windows PCs.
-You will need a solid *gaming* confirmation, i.e. an Intel i7 processor and an Nvidia 10xx VR-ready graphics card.
+You will need a solid *gaming* configuration, i.e. an Intel i7 processor and an Nvidia 10xx VR-ready graphics card.

 The HTC Vive and Micrsofot-compatible MR devices, and the Oculus Rift CV1 with Oculus touch controllers are currently supported.